MasseyHacks/masseyhacks-tutorials/intro-to-android/README-v2.md

 ### Making the list

 Now that we have the basic format for a single day setup, lets return to the main file and setup the UI for an entire list of items.
 Go back to `activity_main.xml`.
 If you haven't already removed the `TextView` already there, you can go ahead and do so.
 We're going to add a `ListView` to our main activity.
 Go ahead and click and drag `ListView` from the palette into the designer until it aligns with the top-left corner of the window.
-Double click it in the designer window to change it's `id` to `lvWeather`.
+Double click it in the designer window to change its `id` to `lvWeather`.

 #### What is a `ListView`